tedkmburu/E-FieldSim-v2/README.md

 ### Languages and Libraries

-The entire game runs inside a canvas tag in a webpage, so it is accessible from both mobile phones and computers.
-HTML and CSS are used to set up the page then p5.js creates the canvas with the game loop and everything else.
+The entire simulation runs inside 2 canvases in a webpage, so it is accessible from both mobile phones and computers.
+HTML and a little CSS are used to set up the page then p5.js creates the canvas with the game loop and everything else.
 Everything else is done in Javascript.
 * [Javascript](https://www.w3schools.com/js/default.asp)
 * [p5.js](https://p5js.org/)
 * [HTML](https://www.w3schools.com/html/default.asp)